OferEngel/HelloWorld/README.md

 You may use the resources in one of two possible ways.

-If you choose to use your local R and RStudio install for the workshop (RStudio version 2022.01 or more and R version 2.1 or more), you can clone this repo and use the code and files from here. .
+If you choose to use your local R and RStudio install for the workshop (RStudio version 2022.01 or more and R version 2.1 or more), you would need to [install git](https://github.com/git-guides/install-git) on your local machine and then clone this repo locally.

-In this case, you should also install the following packages from CRAN:
+You would also want to install the following packages from CRAN:

     install.packages("devtools")
     install.packages("lubridate")